 Electricity generated from the Project will feed into local transmission lines, providing renewable energy to homes and businesses within the area.

 The municipality would receive a substantial amount in property taxes from the Project each year.

 The Project will create short-term and long-term jobs and contracts for site clearing, road building, electrical, construction and concrete work.
 In addition, the Project will need regular maintenance throughout its operational life.

 There may be additional ways for the Project to partner with post-secondary schools to offer education and other training opportunities within the field of renewable energy.
 The developers are also establishing a community benefit fund.
 We are looking for ideas from the community on how to use this fund.

-The wind farm would be mostly on Crown Land.
-We have applied to the Province to use Crown Land and are negotiating with land owners regarding access.
+The wind farm would be on Crown Land and private land.
+We have applied to the Province to use Crown Land and are negotiating with land owners on access and other matters.